$0 Arizona IEP Meeting Prep Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-After an FBA, the team must develop a Behavior Intervention Plan (BIP).
-A legally sufficient BIP is not a list of consequences.
-It must include:
+When an FBA identifies a need for a behavior plan, the team should develop a Behavior Intervention Plan (BIP).
+A useful BIP is not just a list of consequences.
+It should address:

 • Operational definition of the target behavior — precisely described so that any staff member reading it would identify the behavior consistently